Aaliyah: 2001–2014: Queen of the Damned, compilations, and single releases

 In April 2005, Aaliyah's second posthumous album, a double CD+DVD box set titled Ultimate Aaliyah, was released in the United Kingdom by Blackground Records.
-A documentary movie Aaliyah Live in Amsterdam was released in 2011, shortly before the tenth anniversary of Aaliyah's death.
-The documentary, by Pogus Caesar, contained previously unseen footage shot of her career beginnings in 1995 when she was appearing in the Netherlands.
+A documentary movie Aaliyah Live in Amsterdam was released in 2011, shortly before the tenth anniversary of her death.
+The documentary by Pogus Caesar contained previously unseen footage shot of her career beginnings in 1995, when she was appearing in the Netherlands.

-In March 2012, music producer Jeffrey "J-Dub" Walker announced that the song "Steady Ground", which he produced for Aaliyah's third album, would be included in a posthumous Aaliyah album.
-Aaliyah's brother Rashad denied Walker's claim.
-On August 5, 2012, Blackground Records released the track "Enough Said" which was produced by Noah "40" Shebib and features Canadian rapper Drake.
-Four days later, Jomo Hankerson claimed a posthumous album was being produced that would feature new production by Timbaland and Missy Elliot, who both later denied being involved with the project.
+In March 2012, music producer Jeffrey "J-Dub" Walker stated that the song "Steady Ground", which he produced for Aaliyah's third album, would be included in a posthumous Aaliyah album.
+Rashad denied Walker's claim.
+On August 5, 2012, Blackground Records released the track "Enough Said", which featured vocals by Aaliyah and Canadian rapper Drake and was produced by Noah "40" Shebib.
+Four days later, Aaliyah's cousin Jomo Hankerson claimed a posthumous album was being produced that would feature new production by Timbaland and Missy Elliott, who both later denied involvement with the project.
 The album was scheduled to be released by the end of 2012 by Blackground Records, but its release was shelved.
-In June 2013, Aaliyah was featured on the track "Don't Think They Know" by Chris Brown, which appears on Brown's sixth studio album, X. Timbaland voiced his disapproval for "Enough Said" and "Don't Think They Know" in July 2013, but later apologized to Chris Brown, explaining that Aaliyah and her death were a "very sensitive subject".
+In June 2013, Aaliyah's vocals were featured on the track "Don't Think They Know" by Chris Brown, which appears on Brown's sixth studio album, X. Timbaland voiced his disapproval of "Enough Said" and "Don't Think They Know" in July 2013, but later apologized to Chris Brown, explaining that Aaliyah and her death were a "very sensitive subject" for him.

 2015–present: Merchandise, catalog rerelease, and Unstoppable

 In May 2015, Aaliyah was featured on the Tink track "Million", which contained samples from her song "One in a Million".
 In September 2015, Aaliyah by Xyrena, an official tribute fragrance, was announced.
-On December 25, 2015, Timbaland released the mixtape Kings Stay Kings which includes the unreleased Aaliyah song "Shakin" featuring rapper Strado.
-In June 2018, MAC Cosmetics released a cosmetics collection inspired by Aaliyah, The Aaliyah for Mac collection which was priced at $250 and sold out within minutes.
-MAC and i-D Magazine partnered up to release a short film titled "A-Z of Aaliyah" which coincided with the launch.
-On August 21, 2019, the Madame Tussauds museum unveiled a wax figure of Aaliyah at their Las Vegas location, modeled on her appearance in the "Try Again" music video.
-Four days later, Aaliyah's family announced that they were in talks with record companies to discuss the future of her discography.
+On December 25, 2015, Timbaland released the mixtape Kings Stay Kings, which includes the unreleased Aaliyah song "Shakin" featuring rapper Strado.
+In June 2018, MAC Cosmetics released the Aaliyah for Mac collection, which was priced at $250 and sold out within minutes.
+MAC and i-D Magazine partnered up to release a short film titled "A-Z of Aaliyah" that coincided with the launch.
+On August 21, 2019, the Las Vegas Madame Tussauds museum location unveiled a wax figure of Aaliyah, modeled on her appearance in the "Try Again" music video.
+Four days later, her family announced that they were in talks with record companies to discuss the future of her discography.